Emeritus Professor of Social Anthropology at the University of Aberdeen, Fellow of the British Academy and the Royal Society of Edinburgh.

 2022 Imagining for real: essays on creation, attention and correspondence.
 Abingdon: Routledge, xix, 417 pp.

-2021 Machiavel chez les babouins: pour une anthropologie au-delà de l’humain (a collection of7 papers, previously published in English, translated by C. Degoutin and L.Perez, and introduced by L. Balice), Asinamali, 287 pp.
+2021 Machiavel chez les babouins: pour une anthropologie au-delà de l’humain (a collection of seven papers, previously published in English, translated by C. Degoutin and L.Perez, and introduced by L. Balice), Asinamali, 287 pp.

 2018 Splatać otwarty świat: architektura, antropologia, design (a collection of 5 papers, previously published in English, translated and introduced by E. Klekot), Krakow: Instytut Architektury, 185 pp.